amitmate/visualwakeword/README.md

 (FOR YC - This is a sample model and highlights the process.
-We have working models for more complex use-cases such as anpr, face-reco, depth, drl, speech etc)
+We have working models for more complex use-cases such as anpr, face-reco, depth, drl, speech etc. For sample innovations in the area of Robotics - pls see DRL_AmitMate.pdf)

 # Google visual wake word challenge 2019 ( VWW VWWC 2019) submission https://tinyurl.com/wakewordchallenge